Overv/Open.GL/content/drawing.md

 Element buffers
 ========

 Right now, the vertices are specified in the order in which they are drawn.
-If we wanted to add another triangle, we would have to add 3 additional vertices to the vertex array.
+If you wanted to add another triangle, you would have to add 3 additional vertices to the vertex array.
 There is a way to control the order, which also enables you to reuse existing vertices.
 This can save you a lot of memory when working with real 3D models later on, because each point is usually occupied by a corner of three triangles!

 An element array is filled with unsigned integers refering to vertices bound to `GL_ARRAY_BUFFER`.
 If we just want to draw them in the order they are in now, it'll look like this: